System and Description

 If you receive your certificates from third-party certificate authorities, request your certificates in the PKCS#12 format.

-For detailed instructions about how to use PKCS#12 certificates during your WAN boot installation, see How to Use Digital Certificates for Server and Client Authentication.
+For detailed instructions on how to use PKCS#12 certificates during your WAN boot installation, see (Optional) To Use Digital Certificates for Server and Client Authentication.